milkbottledude/woodlands-jb_tracker/Documentation.md

 ratio: 1.7970855045239842
 ```

-*gd or bad? hmmm, guess u will find out ltr haha. dont forget to elab, n do datacamp dsa. update: IT WORKSSSSSSS WOOOHOOO, slightly only tho...*
+Slightly better mae and rmse than the original month column, and way better than the 12 one-hot encoded month columns 🌟.
+Looks like this time, the one-hot encoding was a success 🎯.

-Let's try using only the selected features and see if removing the following features really helps.
+Now, let's try using only the selected features, and see if removing the multicollinear features really helps.

 Columns being used: ['Mon', 'Tue', 'Wed', 'Thu', 'Fri', 'Sat', 'hour_sin', 'hour_cos', 'day_of_year_sin', 'day_of_year_cos', 'sch_hol_period', 'public_hol_period', 'year_quarter_Q1', 'year_quarter_Q4']